linaki-o/monk/machineLearning/info.md

 ## Neurons and the brain

 why we need Neural network? `much better way to learn complex nonlinear hypotheses, even when your input features space, even when n is large.

+**However, logistic regression cannot form more complex hypotheses as it is only a linear classifier(You could add more features (such as polynomial features) to logistic regression, but that can be very expensive to train.)**

+**The neural network will be able to represent complex models that form non-linear hypotheses**
 > Neural Networks representation